codeforamerica/abq-midyear/index.md

 She is a 57 year old part-time chef and student living on $12K a year.
 Faced with student loans, other bills, and only a part-time income, she needed to do something fast to make ends meet.

 Because she was too embarrassed and stressed to ask her family for help, and thought that a bank loan would take too long or she didn’t have good credit, and wasn’t aware of local safer grants that could have helped her, she decided to borrow $300 from a payday lender at a 400%+ APR to cover her expenses.
-She felt like she had no other options.
+She was stressed, fatigued and felt like she had no other options.

 The idea was simple.
 She’d get cash now and pay it back along with a fee with her next paycheck.
 It seemed like exactly what she needed, however, “life happened” and when the loan came due the next month, her part-time income didn’t allow her to pay it back so she had to take out another loan.
+Yvonne became addicted to the ease of these types of loans and the cycle went on for months.

 Yvonne is still in this debt cycle, 4 months behind on her payments.
 She owes ~$400 just in fees and sees no way out.